 Most of your wish list and visibility will not come from you tweeting about your game alone.
 The most popular games are actually obtained through partnerships with large companies and popular websites.

 For example, to get into E3 or any other popular event, you usually need to know someone behind the scenes.
-I’ve also seen games where the developer or publisher is first with the organizers and there was a last minute slot available, so they got a prime spot at the festival.
+I’ve also seen games where the developer is first with the organizers and there was a last minute slot available, so they got a prime spot at the festival.

 You need a wide network of people who can talk to you about opportunities and introduce you to people who can help you.